Crazylegstoo/JQuickTake/README.md

 # Installing and Running JQuickTake

-The Github repo includes all the bits and pieces to build the application yourself (if you want to):

-**src/main** contains all the .java source and resources (jpg and gif images) for the application

-**libs** contains the fully-built app JAR ***JQuickTake-1.0.jar*** and the jSerialComm JAR ***jSerialComm-2.10.4.jar*** that provides all the serial port comms support.

-**classes/java/main/com/crazylegs/JQuickTake** contains all the app .class files compiled on JDK 17.0.
-Note that these have been tested with Java 17 and Java 22 runtimes.

-However, the built solution is only for Windows machines.
+The fully-built solution is only for Windows machines.
 I am confident that it can work on Linux and MacOS if you feel like compiling and configuring.
 I plan to do a Linux build once I get some time to focus on that.
 As for MacOS - I don't have an Apple computer handy, but feel free to give it a try if you like.

 To install JQuickTake on a Windows 10 or 11 machine, there are 2 options: